^

 11. Myasthenia gravis.

-12. Hyperostosis cranialis interna (a hereditary disease manifested by thickening of the inner skull bone plate with tunneled cranial neuropathies).
+12. Hyperostosis cranialis interna (a hereditary disease characterized by thickening of the inner bone plate of the skull with tunnel cranial neuropathies).

 Where does it hurt?